marcpriestley/DBrief/replit.md

 - **Health Tracking**: Oura Ring API integration for automatic health metrics syncing

 ## Recent Changes
+- **2025-11-15**: Restored Oura auto-sync and refined behavior:
+  - **Oura metrics (Sleep Quality, Readiness) auto-sync** when opening the app
+  - **Manual metrics (Happiness, Productivity, Energy, Nutrition) remain blank** until user inputs them
+  - **Sync Oura button always visible** for manual refresh of Oura data
+  - Once any score is saved, it persists and displays for that date
 - **2025-11-15**: Changed streak tracking to score-based with celebration animation:
   - **Reduced calendar long-press** from 3 seconds to 2 seconds for better UX
-  - **Disabled automatic Oura sync** for today - scores remain blank until user manually inputs them
-  - **Sync Oura button hidden** for today's date to prevent auto-population of scores
   - **Changed streak tracking** from journal-entry-based to score-input-based:
     - Streak increments when user inputs scores (not when writing journal entries)
     - Auto-synced Oura scores do NOT count toward streak